 Les 4 chemins, 17 route de Cannes – 06130 Grasse

-Shop open to the public Monday to Friday from 9 a.m. to 6 p.m.
+Factory & shop open to the public from Monday to Sunday from 9 a.m. to 6.30 p.m.

 A family business with ancestral know-how, Parfumerie Fragonard was founded in 1926 in the town of Grasse.